 - Absorbs the flavors of the beverage

 This type of ice is frequently found in grocery stores and fish markets.
-It cools quickly and molds gently to items it is cooling, which means delicate items like seafood and produce aren’t damaged by it.
-It is also frequently used in healthcare and long-term care because of the fact it’s unlikely to pose a major choking hazard.
-This type of ice usually isn’t found in the restaurant industry except on salad bars and in frozen drinks.
+It cools quickly and molds gently to items it is cooling, which means it doesn't damage delicate items such as seafood and produce.
+It is also frequently used in healthcare and long-term care because it's unlikely to pose a major choking hazard.
+This type of ice usually isn't found in the restaurant industry except on salad bars and in frozen drinks.